About Dr. Deep Lamichhane

 Beyond technical excellence, Dr. Lamichhane is known for planning complete treatment pathways, not just operating.
 Every case is reviewed through the KCC Multidisciplinary Tumor Board alongside medical and radiation oncologists, ensuring that surgery is one step in a carefully coordinated, protocol-driven plan.
 He was instrumental in starting surgical services at KCC and continues to lead the development of advanced cancer surgery in Nepal.

 Dr. Lamichhane believes that surgery is never an isolated event but one step in a carefully coordinated treatment pathway.
-Every patient's case is discussed in the Multidisciplinary Tumor Board, integrating surgical, medical, and radiation oncology to deliver evidence-based, protocol-driven care from diagnosis through survivorship.
+Whether managing breast cancer, gastrointestinal malignancy, or complex peritoneal disease, he ensures every patient's case is discussed in the Multidisciplinary Tumor Board, integrating surgical, medical, and radiation oncology to deliver evidence-based, protocol-driven care from diagnosis through survivorship.
+For breast cancer, his goal is oncologic safety combined with quality of life and cosmetic outcome.

 Areas of Expertise